Beef

 They have almost 360-degree sight and can see all colours except for red.

 Cows don’t have top teeth in the front of their mouths.
-Since they’re herbivores they don’t need to chew things up that much.
 The top of their mouth is a tough pad of skin called a dental pad.
-They do have molars in the back of their top jaw to help grind food up.
+They have large molars in the back of their jaw to grind food up and expose more fibres for digestion.
+When you see a cow lying and chewing she is ‘Ruminating’.
+Hence the phrase to ruminate on something.

 On average, a cow has about 40,000 jaw movements a day.